MANGA POST

 Got the map?

-Got it.
 Leave the navigating to me!!

 The trick is to start in a way that sets up the anticipation for what's to come, and the first scene is like the entrance to the mountain climb.